~9 minute read

 A powerful conversational UI added to an existing software interface works much the same way: giving users intuitive access to the features or information they’re looking for by enabling them to simply ask for it in their own words.

-Humanizing GUIs for Loyalty & Engagement with Conversational User Interfaces
+Humanizing GUIs for Loyalty & Engagement with a Conversational UI

 An effective conversational UI, when designed with the users’ uniquely human motivations at its core, allows a product to conform to the needs of individual users, rather than the other way around.